The Reliability of Remotely Piloted Aircraft System Performance under Aeronautical Communication Uncertainties: Required Communication Performance (RCP)

 We provide the mathematical formulation of Availability and Continuity in this section.
 Integrity refers to the trust that can be placed in a data transmission being complete and unaltered, without any undetected loss or corruption of data packets.
 In this study, we are not concerned with the technical aspects of data packet integrity and only focus on the three other metrics.

 We start by defining $\tau_{msg}$ as the duration of the message to be transmitted in the communication system (i.e., Transaction Time).
 We further assume that the signal transition between \textit{on} and \textit{off} states follows the Continuous-Time Markov Chain (CTMC), with exponential waiting times for each state.
+Markov-based methods have been widely adopted in reliability engineering for modeling dynamic systems.
+For example, Markov models have been combined with event-tree/fault-tree analysis for dynamic reliability assessment \citep{bucci_construction_2008}, Petri nets with aging tokens have been used for modeling degrading and repairable systems \citep{volovoi_modeling_2004}, discrete-time Bayesian networks have been applied to systems with common cause failures \citep{guo_discrete-time_2021}, and Dynamic Object Oriented Bayesian Networks have been formalized for complex system reliability evaluation \citep{weber_complex_2006}.
 That is,

 \begin{itemize} \item $X(t) = 1$: the \textit{on} state where the service is available. \item $X(t) = 0$: the \textit{off} state where the service is unavailable. \end{itemize}

 We model the duration of communication availability, $T_{on}$ and the duration of communication unavailability, $T_{off}$ as two independent Exponential random variables,